-Electronic communications - e-mail, the Internet, instant messaging, texting and interactive social media applications - can be useful business tools.
+Electronic communications - email, the Internet, instant messaging, texting and interactive social media applications - can be useful business tools.
 We use these electronic communications tools legally, wisely and responsibly, and we do so in a professional and respectful manner.
-Social Media, which is defined as Internet applications which permit individuals or organizations to interactively share and communicate, Instant Messaging and mobile device text messaging (including any attachments sent via any of those mediums) are not to be used to create, transmit, or store Business Records or for official business communications.
+Social media, which is defined as Internet applications which permit individuals or organizations to interactively share and communicate, instant messaging and mobile device text messaging (including any attachments sent via any of those mediums) are not to be used to create, transmit or store business records or for official business communications.

 These mediums are not stored or preserved by the company.
-Therefore, if an employee creates a Business Record, regardless of the medium, the employee must determine the appropriate method and location to retain and preserve the Business Record.
-The employee must review the applicable Record Retention & Destruction Policy & Procedures to determine the appropriate storage method and location.
+Therefore, if an employee creates a business record, regardless of the medium, the employee must determine the appropriate method and location to retain and preserve the business record.
+The employee must review the applicable Records Retention and Destruction Policy and procedures to determine the appropriate storage method and location.